joelchoo/live-parking-info/basic-web-app/pres/presentation.md

 # What's next

-Now we need to get the postcode that we typed in.
+Now we need to get the location that we typed in.

 We can do that in a similar way to how we injected the text.

+Find the input element, and extract it's content.

 ---